New York marijuana laws

 Can you smoke medical marijuana in New York?

-No, smokeable forms of cannabis are not allowed to be sold by licensed medical marijuana dispensaries in New York.
+Yes, smokeable forms of cannabis are allowed to be sold by licensed medical marijuana dispensaries in New York.

 Learn more about marijuana legalization in New York